 There’s no “normal” response to death.
 Everybody is different, which means you’ll grieve differently than a family member or coworker.
 Accepting yourself and others’ response to death is an important part of the grieving process!

-These tips for grieving widows or widowers can help you accept other people’s ways of mourning, and identify your own most helpful ways to grieve through the day.
+These tips for grieving widows can help you accept other people’s ways of mourning, and identify your own most helpful ways to grieve through the day.
 After the practical tips is Kathleen’s experience with the loss of her husband, and a prayer for grieving widows.

 Feeling your grief, anger, guilt, and all your emotions is important.
 Let yourself grieve.
-You may feel like your heart will break or you’ll fall into a black pit and never get out – but you have to feel your feelings.
+You may feel like your heart will break or you’ll fall into a black pit and never get out, but it’s important to feel your feelings.
 Not experiencing the grief of widowhood will delay the healing process and even make getting through the day more difficult.
 Express your feelings in creative, active, quiet and personal ways.
 Emotions hurt…and they’re helping you heal the grief of losing your husband.

 Time does heal when you’re surviving the death of your husband.
 Whether it completely heals ALL wounds is a different story, but it does dull the pain a little.
 Your feelings of loss and sadness may never go away, but with time your heavy burden of sadness will lighten.